-Working at intensities at and above 60% of your one-rep max is the ideal range for building muscle.
-Each exercise should include multiple sets at a rep ranges between 6-12 for optimal muscle gains.
+Working at intensities at or above 60% of your one-rep max is the ideal range for building muscle.
+Each exercise should include multiple sets and a rep range between 6-12 for optimal muscle gains.

 In order to maximize the amount of muscle you’re able to build, make sure that your rest intervals are not too short.
-For instance, if you only wait 30 seconds between sets, you may not have enough time to regain your muscle strength.
-This leads to reduced performance on subsequent sets.
+For instance, if you only wait 30 seconds between sets, you may not have enough time to regain your muscle strength, which can ultimately reduce your performance in subsequent sets.

-On the other hand, ensure your rest intervals are not too long.
-A couple of minutes between sets may allow you to regain strength, but the amount of metabolic stress on your muscles will be greatly reduced.
-Less metabolic stress means less hypertrophy.
+On the other hand, you should also ensure that your rest intervals are not too long either.
+A couple of minutes between sets may allow you to regain strength, but the amount of metabolic stress on your muscles will be greatly reduced — less metabolic stress means less hypertrophy.

-The answer is to meet in the middle.
-A rest interval sweet spot of 60 to 90 seconds between sets seems to be the optimal range for maximal muscle growth.
+The simple solution is to meet in the middle.
+A rest interval of 45 to 60 seconds between sets seems to be the optimal range for maximal muscle growth.

-The speed at which we perform sets plays a role in our ability to build muscle.
-A movement-based exercise consists of two motions: the concentric and eccentric portions of the movement.
+The speed (AKA tempo) at which you perform sets also plays a role in your ability to build muscle.
+A resistance-based exercise consists of two motions: the concentric and eccentric portions of the movement.

-For example, imagine a bench press.
-During a bench press, the concentric part of the movement is when the bar is pushing away from the chest.
-The eccentric portion is when the bar is lowering towards the chest.
+Take the bench press, for example, the concentric part of the movement is when you’re pushing the bar away from the chest.
+The eccentric part is when you’re lowering the bar towards it.

 Training to failure

 Training to failure on every set of every exercise, however, is not recommended.
-This drastically increases the potential for overtraining, which negatively impacts your ability to build size and strength.
+In addition to increasing your recovery time post-workout, it can also drastically increases your potential for getting injured.

-Alternating in your training session between sets that go to failure, and sets that don’t minimize the risk of overtraining and maximizes hypertrophic stimulation.
+Alternating in your training sessions between sets that go to failure, and sets that don’t can minimize the risk of overtraining and maximize your gains.